home-assistant/home-assistant.io/source/_docs/authentication/providers.markdown

 {% configuration %}
 trusted_networks:
-  description: A list of IP address or IP network you want to whitelisted.
-It accepts both IPv4 and IPv6 IP address or network
+  description: A list of IP addresses or networks you want whitelisted.
+It accepts both IPv4 and IPv6.
   required: true
   type: list
 trusted_users: